effector/next/README.md

 ### Effector ESlint Plugin

-It is recommened to install the official [Effector ESlint Plugin](https://eslint.effector.dev/) with React Preset, it will help you follow best practices and avoid common mistakes
+It is recommened to install the official [Effector ESlint Plugin](https://eslint.effector.dev/) with React Preset, it will help you follow best practices and avoid common mistakes, like always using `useUnit`

 **.eslintrc**